Annandale Water services

 Catering: The Breakfast Kitchen (seasonal opening), Chozen Noodle (seasonal opening), The Cornish Bakery, Costa Coffee, McDonald's, Costa Express, Krispy Kreme Shops: WHSmith Main Amenities: Changing Places, Jackpot £500, Showers Outdoor Space: Large field at far end of car park; walk around lake Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £29, or £32 to include a £10 food voucher.

 Prices are paid using NexusPay or in the shop.
-The location code is 5272.
+The location code is 2281.

 The fees are strictly enforced by GroupNexus.

 This information is provided to us by third parties.
 You should always check with staff on site.